wacncontent/CustomizeTool/lastMonth/includes/configure-ssl-web-site.md

 ##<a name="bkmk_enforce"></a>Enforce HTTPS on your web app

-Azure Websites do *not* enforce HTTPS.
+Azure App Service do *not* enforce HTTPS.
 Visitors may still access your web app using HTTP, which may compromise your web app's security.
 If you want to enforce HTTPS for your web app, you can use the **URL Rewrite** module.
-The URL Rewrite module is included with Azure Websites, and enables you to define rules that are applied to incoming requests before the requests are handed to your application. **It can be used for applications written in any programming language supported by Azure .**
+The URL Rewrite module is included with Azure App Service, and enables you to define rules that are applied to incoming requests before the requests are handed to your application. **It can be used for applications written in any programming language supported by Azure .**

-> [AZURE.NOTE] .NET MVC applications should use the [RequireHttps](http://msdn.microsoft.com/zh-cn/library/system.web.mvc.requirehttpsattribute.aspx) filter instead of URL Rewrite.
-For more information on using RequireHttps, see [Deploy a secure ASP.NET MVC 5 app to a web app](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database).
+> [AZURE.NOTE] .NET MVC applications should use the [RequireHttps](http://msdn.microsoft.com/library/system.web.mvc.requirehttpsattribute.aspx) filter instead of URL Rewrite.
+For more information on using RequireHttps, see [Deploy a secure ASP.NET MVC 5 app to a web app](../article/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database.md).
 >
 > For information on programmatic redirection of requests using other programming languages and frameworks, consult the documentation for those technologies.